wandb/docs/docs/guides/artifacts/update-an-artifact.md

   <title>Update artifacts</title>
 </head>

 Pass desired values to update the `description`, `metadata`, and `alias` of an artifact.
-Call the `save()` method to update the artifact on the Weights & Biases servers.
+Call the `save()` method to update the artifact on the W&B servers.
 You can update an artifact during a W&B Run or outside of a Run.

 Use the W&B Public API ([`wandb.Api`](https://docs.wandb.ai/ref/python/public-api/api)) to update an artifact outside of a run.
 Use the Artifact API ([`wandb.Artifact`](https://docs.wandb.ai/ref/python/artifact)) to update an artifact during a run.